SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 ## Modules

 Modules are small, *reusable Terraform configurations* that allow us to manage a collection of related resources as if they were one.

+## State

+Terraform must keep track of what infrastructure it created in a `terraform.tfstate` Terraform state file.
+Terraform uses this state to map real-world resources to our configuration.
+Terraform state is stored locally by default, but it can also be stored remotely, which is preferable in a team environment.

+This state file contains a custom JSON format that records a mapping from the Terraform resources in our templates to their real-world representation.

+Terraform makes use of this local state to create plans and modify our infrastructure.
+Terraform performs a refresh prior to any operation to update the state with the real infrastructure.

 ## Policy libraries